actionframework/actionframework/README.md

 Currently ActionFramework is in an alpha stage of the framework.
 This means that it is under heavy development and not really ready to use in production envoirements.

-Because it is in the alpha I have not had the time to create the documentation, but I think the source code is not very hard to understand, and ActionFramework includes a very nice commandline utility, so you can run "afw new projectname" and you are ready to go!
+Because it is in the alpha stage, I have not had the time to create the documentation, but I think the source code is not very hard to understand, and ActionFramework includes a very nice commandline utility, so you can run "afw new projectname" and you are ready to go!

 # Installation